 How Many Commonhold Properties Are There in the UK?

 Commonhold property ownership is an established concept in UK law which offers several advantages to owners of property in relation to current leasehold arrangements.
 Despite its benefits, it remains significantly underutilized, with fewer than 20 registered commonhold developments currently in the UK.
-For scale the total number of properties in the area are many times […]
+That number deserves a moment.
+Commonhold has been on the statute book since […]

 What Happens When the Lease Expires on a Flat?